Yub-S/MindbookLM/README.md

 VITE_CLERK_SECRET_KEY=<YOUR_CLERK_SECRET_KEY>
 ```

-**Note:** The Clerk keys are required because user authentication has been implemented in the app using Clerk.
-However, if you don't want to configure Clerk and use user authentication (for example, if you're just testing the app for yourself), you can follow the **Running Without Authentication** section below to skip the authentication setup and use an earlier version of the project where authentication was not yet implemented.
+**Note:** The user authentication has been implemented in the app using Clerk.So we need to get the clerk keys by creating a application in [Clerk](https://clerk.com/).You can just sign up and create a application and get the keys.
+However, if you don't want to configure Clerk and don't want user authentication (for example, if you're just testing the app for yourself), you can follow the **Running Without Authentication** section below to skip the authentication setup and use an earlier version of the project where authentication was not yet implemented.

 #### Install Dependencies and Run